MarsBased/handbook/guides/development/activerecord-guide.md

 Often, though, these queries can be simplified why using `has_many through:` associations in the model which end up producing the same queries.

 ### How joining works at the database level
 At a high level a join between table A and table B works like this:

-1. It creates a new *virtual relation* combining all the columns of table A and all the columns of table B.
+1. It creates a new *virtual table* combining all the columns of table A and all the columns of table B.
 2. For every record in table A it takes all the records in table B that match the `ON` criteria.
-By default this matches the primary key of table B with the association foreign key in table A. For each matched record in B it adds a new row to the *virtual relation* with the values of the record in A and the values of the record in B.
+By default this matches the primary key of table B with the association foreign key in table A. For each matched record in B it adds a new row to the *virtual table* with the values of the record in A and the values of the record in B.

 It's much easier to see with an example: